lbrndnr/ImagePickerSheetController/README.md

 # ImagePickerSheetController

 ## About
 ImagePickerSheetController is a component that replicates the custom photo action sheet in iMessage.
-It's very similar to UIActionController which makes its usage simple and concise.
+It's very similar to UIAlertController which makes its usage simple and concise.

 ![Screenshot](https://raw.githubusercontent.com/larcus94/ImagePickerSheetController/master/Screenshots/GoT.gif)